ZAHON/qwik-primitives/packages/primitives/src/components/breadcrumbs/README.md

 ### Disabled

-Use the `disabled` prop on `Breadcrumbs.Root` component to disable all links while keeping it accessible for screen readers.
+Use the `disabled` prop on `Breadcrumbs.Root` to disable all links while keeping it accessible for screen readers.

 ```tsx
 import { component$ } from '@builder.io/qwik';